Social Welfare Maximization in Approval-Based Committee Voting under Uncertainty: Committees that Maximize Probability

-We omitted the detailed proof in Appendix A.8.
-The main idea relies on the following polynomial-time algorithm: construct a profile consisting only of certain approval ballots, then compute the $\SWM$ committee for this profile, breaking ties by selecting the committee with the highest number of approvals with positive probabilities.
-Return YES if $W^\ast$ satisfies \isNecSWM; otherwise, return NO.
+The core idea is an poly-time algorithm which constructs a profile consisting solely of certain approval ballots and computes the $\SWM$ committee for this deterministic approval profile\footnote{Tie-breaking by selecting the committee with the highest number of approvals with positive probabilities.}.
+The algorithm returns YES if the committee is a certificate for YES instance for \isNecSWM, otherwise returns NO. It is worth mentioning that for both Lottery and Candidate Probability model, not only can we determine the \existsNecSWM problem in polynomial time, but we can also compute the committee maximizing the probability of being $\SWM$ by our proposed polynomial-time algorithms.